incognito113/supertracer-3000/README.md

 void addLight(const Vector pos, const Color color);
 ```

-In order not to not have our scene be lit too harshly, adding some ambient light can make sure shadows aren't entirely pitch black.
+If we're not trying to emulate a film noire look, adding some ambient light can help make sure shadows aren't entirely pitch black.
 ```console
 void setAmbientLight(const double ambient);
 ```

 ### Adding shapes

-Now onto the fun part!
+Now onto the fun part: shapes!
 Planes are defined by a point and a normal.
 The point can be any point that the plane will intersect with, and the normal vector points directly perpendicular (90 degrees) from the face of the plane.
 ```console
 void addPlane(const Vector& point, const Vector& normal, const Material& mat);
 ```